 The structure reflects it's original charm with a white porch and lattice work.
 We are located in the heart of

 historic Tinley Park with the Voght Building located just north of The Attic Door and The Voght Visual Arts

 Center across the street.
 We are surrounded by many restaurants and shops as well as the Tinley Park

 Our goal at The Attic Door is to provide new and quality used furniture, household accessories and women's clothing and accessories to our clients at great prices.
 Our inventory changes daily, so stop in often to see what's new.
 We truly have something for everyone.

 We carry an exclusive line of handmade jewelry from Avondale Designs.
 Linda creates one of a kind jewelry pieces that you will not find anywhere else.
 Custom pieces are also available to order for special occasions, gifts etc. Let Linda turn your old jewelry or family heirlooms into a new collectable piece.

 Shopping at The Attic Door is truly a one of a kind experience.
-Walk through our door and you may find new & gently used furniture such as, chairs, desks, tables, bookcases, bedroom furniture, and more for resale.
-We have many items to complete any room such as pictures, linens, glassware, china, silver, ceramics, lamps, floral, rugs, kitchenware, mirrors and candles.
+Walk through our door and you may find new & gently used furniture such as, chairs, desks, tables and even unique panited pieces.
+We have many items to complete any room such as pictures, vases, lamps, rugs, wall decor, mirrors and candles.

 One of our mottos at The Attic Door is "shop where fashion only looks expensive."
 We accept current style, better label gently worn women's clothing as well as shoes, purses, scarves, wallets, belts and jewelry.